bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 As of version 1.5.1 this ability to customize your Sequence objects is only available for .

-See [Bio::Seq::SeqBuilder](Module:Bio::Seq::SeqBuilder "wikilink") and [HOWTO:SeqIO](HOWTO:SeqIO#Speed.2C_Bio::Seq::SeqBuilder "wikilink") for more documentation on this.
+See [Bio::Seq::SeqBuilder] and [HOWTO:SeqIO] for more documentation on this.

 Additional Information
 ----------------------

-If you would like to learn about representing sequences and features in graphical form take a look at the [Graphics HOWTO](HOWTO:Graphics "wikilink").
+If you would like to learn about representing sequences and features in graphical form take a look at the [Graphics HOWTO].
 The documentation for each of the individual SeqFeature, Range, Location and Annotation modules is also very useful, here's a list of them.
 If you have questions or comments that aren't addressed herein then write the Bioperl community at [bioperl-l@bioperl.org](http://bioperl.open-bio.org/wiki/Mailing_lists).

 '''SeqFeature Modules'''